 In order to get paid by Medicare and Medicaid, a provider needs to be credentialed.
-When it comes to medical credentialing services, Newport submits all the required forms and documentation and then actively follows up with each payer to get your providers enrolled and keep them enrolled with all of their Medicare & Medicaid plans.
+When it comes to Medicare and Medicaid credentialing services, Newport submits all the required forms and documentation and then actively follows up with each payer to get your providers enrolled and keep them enrolled with all of their Medicare & Medicaid plans.

 - PECOS Provider Assessment – Our account management team will assess all of your providers and identify which ones have not updated or initiated their PECOS accounts and take appropriate steps to keep their accounts active.

 - PECOS Account Management – Our team manages all PECOS updates for your providers.

 - Enrollment Application Processing – All payer applications are prepared, formatted, and sent to the provider for signatures.

 - Quality Assurance – Situational and Organizational QA processes ensure accurate and complete information is sent to the payers.

 - Application Follow Up – Rigorous and regular follow up is conducted on each application.